For the first page of this review of Disney’s Wilderness Lodge, click here.

 PHOTO TOUR OF A STANDARD ROOM AT DISNEY’S WILDERNESS LODGE

-As you enter the room, there’s a bath on one side and the closet and the coffee maker and mini-fridge on the other.
+As you enter the room, there’s a bath on one side and the closet, coffee maker and mini-fridge on the other.

 On the other side of the entry hall, there’s a coffee maker and mini-fridge, with a couple of drawers above the mini-fridge…